yugabyte/yugabyte-db/docs/content/v1.3/faq/compatibility.md

 - Expressions: Rich set of PostgreSQL built-in functions and operators
 - Other Features: VIEWs, EXPLAIN, PREPARE-BIND-EXECUTE, and JDBC support

-Yugabyte DB's goal is to remain as compatible with PostgreSQL as possible.
+YugabyteDB's goal is to remain as compatible with PostgreSQL as possible.
 If you see a feature currently missing, please file a [GitHub issue](https://github.com/yugabyte/yugabyte-db/issues) for us.

 ## YCQL compatibility with Apache Cassandra QL